stackbuilders/dotenv-hs/README.md

 (e.g `[".env.example", ".tokens.example", ".public_keys.example"]`).
 If you don't
 need this functionality you can set `configExamplePath` to an empty list.

+A `False` in the `configVerbose` means that Dotenv will not print any message when loading the envs.
+A `True` means that Dotenv will print a message when a variable is loaded.
 ### Advanced Dotenv File Syntax

 You can add comments to your Dotenv file, on separate lines or after